aaryaahmed56/DiscreteLog.jl/README.md

 https://eprint.iacr.org/2019/751.pdf

-In addition, this aims to implement general as well as finite field elliptic curve homogeneous point arithmetic, as well as abstract types for divisors on elliptic curves up to linear equivalence (e.g. divisors associated to rational functions on the curve et al.),
+In addition, in the vein of [Hecke.jl](https://github.com/thofma/Hecke.jl), this aims to implement general as well as finite field elliptic curve homogeneous point arithmetic, as well as abstract types for divisors on elliptic curves up to linear equivalence (e.g. divisors associated to rational functions on the curve et al.),